ZecchinLeonardo/zecchin_archaeo-extraction-prompt-eval/prompt_enhancing/README.md

 poetry run main --report ../sample_docs/Scheda_Intervento_35012.pdf
 ```

+The OCR results and the prompts results are saved in files in the `outpus/`
+directory (please be careful to copy them before a next other run).

 File `../sample_docs/Scheda_Intervento_35012` is automatically input in the
 `justfile`.
 Then, you can also test with this shorter command: